Appleabc123/GCSENet/code/1.Generate Feature by GCN/README.md

 #######For miRNA and gene

-Run main.py of miRNA-gene, then you get the relationship between miRNAs and genes.
+Run main.py of miRNA-gene, then you will get the relationship between miRNAs and genes.

 Data description